datajerk/gamenotes/pokept/README.md

 I use the following emulator cheats:

-* FF 3x for grinding through trainer battles and fighting/capturing wild Pokémons.
+* FF 3x for grinding through trainer battles and fighting/capturing wild Pokémons
-* Slowmo 10 FPS for bike tricks (fast cornering).
+* Slowmo 10 FPS for bike tricks (fast cornering)
-* Save states, while there as a backup, I did not use, other than QoL for suspend and resume.
+* Save states, while there as a backup, I did not use, other than QoL for suspend and resume

 ### Cheat Code